dieguque/Fundraising_Project/README.md

 # Fundraising_Project
-Fundraising Prject about at the MTA subways stations
+Fundraising Prject at the MTA subways stations